 But there is more that occurs in this fraught episode of the golden calf.
-There is a subtle role reversal, or role sharing, between G-d and Moses.
-At first it is G-d who desires to wipe out the Israelites, and it is Moses in 32:32 who insists that G-d forgive them.
+There is a subtle role reversal, or role sharing, between G-d and Moshe.
+At first it is G-d who desires to wipe out the Israelites, and it is Moshe in 32:32 who insists that G-d forgive them.

-G-d acquiesces to Moses but not without first visiting limited destruction in the Israelite camp:
+G-d acquiesces to Moshe but not without first visiting limited destruction in the Israelite camp:

-Hence while G-d has heeded Moses’ plea to spare the Israelite nation, G-d still exacts a measure of punishment via a plague that he visits upon His People.
+Hence while G-d has heeded Moshe’s plea to spare the Israelite nation, G-d still exacts a measure of punishment via a plague that he visits upon His People.

-It appears now that decision regarding the fate of the Children of Israel is shared somewhat between G-d and Moses.
-G-d and Moses alternate in their wrath and in their forbearance.
-And I would suggest that the word “תשא” means neither to count nor to forgive, but rather to “forbear” – a sort of mid point between total destruction and full forgiveness (which linguistically makes sense as the root of תשא means “to bear”).
-It implies a willingness to tolerate the evil that was done, but hardly goes so far as to grant full forgiveness.
+It appears now that decision regarding the fate of the Children of Israel is shared somewhat between G-d and Moshe.
+G-d and Moshe alternate in their wrath and in their forbearance.
+And I would suggest that the word “תשא” means neither ‘to count’ nor ‘to forgive’, but rather to “forbear” – a sort of mid point between total destruction and full forgiveness (which linguistically makes sense as the root of תשא means “to bear”).
+It implies a willingness to tolerate the evil that was done, but hardly goes so far as to grant full pardon.
 Hence the need to mitigate the blemish of the golden calf through periodic census counts.
-Through these censuses we, as a People, are reminded of the sin of the calf — both the stain on our record and the gift of forbearance by both G-d and Moses.
+Through these censuses we, as a People, are reminded of the sin of the calf — both the stain on our record and the gift of forbearance by both G-d and Moshe.

 Having said this, let us now re-visit verse 30:12:

-After the sin of the calf, and after Moses has interceded on behalf of the Israelites – despite his own uncontrollable rage – G-d commands him (30:12):
+After the sin of the calf, and after Moshe has interceded on behalf of the Israelites – despite his own uncontrollable rage – G-d commands him (30:12):

 Because your forbear (כי תשא) the head of the children of Israel according to their numbers, let each one (i.e. each head) give to the Lord an atonement for his soul when they are counted; then there will be no plague among them when they are counted.